KoomeKiriinya/RasaChatbot/data/nlu.md

 - nevermind
 - I want to do something else
 - I changed my mind

-## intent:deny
-…
-- none
-- absolutely not
-- no thanks
-- didn't do any
-- no I didn't
-- could have been better
-- not great
-- nope

-## intent:affirm
-…
-- sure
-- ok
-- why not
-- ok great
-- yes I did
-- yeah, great
-- pretty good
-- fine
-- You bet
-- I sure did
-- more or less

 ## intent:thankyou
 - okay great thanks